Expand Your Branch Presence While Maintaining Costs

 Many times credit unions want to expand but cannot afford to because of the expense of building and maintaining branches along with hiring additional employees to fill those branches.
 If they cannot physically expand to accommodate their growing membership, how do credit unions continue growing – or simply retain their current members?
 It’s a quandary for sure, but there is an answer: shared branching.

 One such credit union experienced a similar issue, as it expanded its membership from a local chapter to statewide to multi-state.
-Midwest Carpenters & Millwrights Federal Credit Union ($80 million; 14,559 members, Hobart, IN) started with 27 members just over 50 years ago, originally chartered as the Local #599 Federal Credit Union.
+Midwest Carpenters & Millwrights Federal Credit Union ($100 million; 21,650 members, Hobart, IN) started with 27 members nearly 60 years ago, originally chartered as the Local #599 Federal Credit Union.

 As word spread about the credit union serving the local union in those early years, more and more members joined.
 In 1971 the credit union changed its name to Indiana Carpenters Federal Credit Union, expanding its field of membership to carpenters residing throughout the state of Indiana – not just the local union.
 In 1997, Midwest Carpenters had just under $25 million in assets with nine employees working in its original Hobart, Ind., headquarters.

-In 2006, the credit union once again changed its name – this time to Midwest Carpenters & Millwrights Federal Credit Union, now including members from the Indiana Regional Council of Carpenters & Millwrights, all pensioners and annuitants of the council, plus all council employees.
-Today, Midwest Carpenters serves more than 14,650 members residing in 15 states with just a mere 13 employees working in the same Hobart headquarters.
+In 2006, the credit union once again changed its name – this time to Midwest Carpenters & Millwrights Federal Credit Union, now serving Carpenters & Millwrights that are members of the Kentucky Regional Council of Carpenters as well as the Indiana Council, all pensioners and annuitants of the council, plus all council employees.
+Today, Midwest Carpenters serves more than 21,650 members residing in 15 states with just a mere 23 employees working in the same Hobart headquarters.

 Here’s how it works: The credit union’s shared branching network consists of other credit unions nationwide that “share” their participating branches with each other.
 Members of Midwest Carpenters can use any participating credit union’s branch for free to access and manage their accounts as if they were their credit union’s regular branch.
 Shared branching ensured Midwest Carpenters growth without the added cost of constructing buildings and hiring employees.